All You Need to Know Before Visiting Schonbrunn Palace

 The State Apartments tour is the quickest way to see Schönbrunn Palace.
 If you love architecture, this short tour should be enough, showing you the highlights of the palace.

 But if you want to learn more about the history and culture of the Habsburgs, you might want to visit the palace with other tours instead.
+While the State Apartments tour only covers nine rooms of Schönbrunn Palace, you will be dazzled by the sights you will see.

 Empress Maria Theresa is undoubtedly one of the focal points of every visitor’s journey to discover history in Vienna.

 As a very important historical figure and the person responsible for remodeling Schönbrunn Palace, she receives special treatment even today, centuries after her death.
-No one leaves Vienna without being familiar with her!

 In Schönbrunn Palace, visitors can even avail themselves of a special guided tour focused mainly on Empress Maria Theresa.
 If you’re curious about why she’s so famous, this is the tour for you.